Uploading Terraform states to Yandex Object Storage

 This guide describes the steps for uploading a Terraform state to Object Storage.

-A Terraform state describes the current deployed infrastructure and is stored in files with the .tfstate
+A Terraform state describes the current deployed infrastructure and is stored in .tfstate

 In this example, the saved state allows other users to get the ID of one of the created subnets to connect a new VM to it.